 The ability to place siblings in foster care together is another area impacted by system-wide foster care capacity challenges.
-SSCC providers in the Panhandle and Big Country & Texoma catchment areas show performance improvements in keeping siblings together, averaging a 2.4% increase, while Metroplex West catchment area shows a slight decline in this measure of 0.7%.
-Non-CBC areas have improved slightly, with a 0.8% increase in performance in FY22 Q1 compared to FY21.
+SSCC providers in the Panhandle and Big Country & Texoma show performance improvements in keeping siblings together, increasing by 1.9% and 6.8% respectively, while Metroplex West catchment area shows a decline in this measure of 5.7%.
+Non-CBC areas have declined, with a 2.1% decrease in performance in FY22 Q3 compared to FY21.

-Statewide and non-CBC areas saw more children spending time in foster care in a family setting (least restrictive setting).
-The Panhandle catchment area saw an increase in children placed in least restrictive settings, while catchment areas Big Country & Texoma and Metroplex West decreased slightly by 0.1% and 0.9% respectively.
+Statewide, children are spending slightly fewer placement days in a least restrictive setting.
+All catchment areas saw a decrease in children placed in least restrictive settings; Panhandle, Big Country & Texoma, and Metroplex West catchment areas saw a decrease of 1.0%, 0.7% and 0.9% respectively.